AdamPayzant/UML-ifier/README.md

 ## Requirements and Installation

-This project only uses standard libraries, so just run:
+This project only uses standard libraries.
+It should be comptable for all common C++.
+To compile, just run:

 `make all`